 Email subject lines requesting further actions with a sense of urgency or reward are a phishing classic — even with changing times, trends, and subject lines.

 Keywords to look out for include: Save your account, Grab your Bonus, Immediate Action required, Your Data will be lost.

 5. INVOICE-THEMED PHISHING

-This type of phishing emails has been especially targeting Finance employees, preying on their sense of responsibility to check and investigate any payment issues.
+This type of phishing email has been especially targeting Finance employees.
+They prey on their sense of responsibility to check and investigate any payment issues.

 Keywords to look out for include: Overdue Invoice, Update Payment details, Pending Invoice, PO Attached.

-They usually seek things like your Social Security Number, Banking details, or any other confidential information that can be used to impersonate you or hack your account(s).
+They usually seek things like your Social Security Number, Banking details, or any other confidential information.
+They can be used to impersonate you or hack your account(s).

 If you receive a suspicious email purporting to be from a taxation entity, always further investigate before taking any action.

 If you’re actually awaiting a tax or wage subsidy refund, contact your tax office first to check its status.